PHP-BEST/baan-saat-backend/README.md

    - Example:

      ```bash
-     git commit -m "fix: add authentication"
-     ```

-   - Use a descriptive naming convention based on your task type:
-     - For new features: `feat: <feature-name>`
-     - For bug fixes: `fix: <short-description>`
-     - For documentation: `docs: <short-description>`
-     - For refactoring: `refactor: <short-description>`
-     - For chores/maintenance: `chore: <short-description>`
-   - Example:

-     ```bash
      git add .
      git commit -m "feat: add user authentication"
      git push origin feat/user-auth
      ```

 3. **Open a Pull Request**
-   - Merge your feature/fix branch **only into the `developer` branch** (never directly into `main`).
-   - Assign reviewers if required, and wait for approval before merging.
-   - After merging branches, I recommend deleting your working branch and recreate it from new developer branch...
-   - After merging branches, I recommend deleting your working branch and recreate it from new developer branch...
    - **On GitHub**, open a pull request from your feature/fix branch to the `developer` branch (never directly into `main`).
    - Assign reviewers if required.
    - Wait for approval and merge.